rcrowther/django-taxonomy/README.md

 # Django Taxonomy
+> :warning: **Due to a name clash** This code is in Python repositories named as "django-taxonomy2".

 Create categories in a tree structure.

 This app is called 'django-taxonomy', but internally the module is called 'taxonomy'.